tetris245/ULTRAbc/README.md

 Changes for future version

-* Added support for Uwall protection
+* Added support for Uwall protection (thanks to Sidsel for allowing to use part of BCE/FBC code)
   - Uwall is an apart mod to protect you from trolls abusing UBC commands with target (You don't need UBC to use Uwall)
   - TamperMonkey link:	https://tetris245.github.io/Uwall.user.js
   - Bookmark: https://tetris245.github.io/Uwallbookmark.js